 In terms of an overall pitch process when it comes to agency selection, what do you like and what would you change?

-Thom: Honestly, I don’t like the old school pitch process, but I understand it’s something required when there is hugely budgeted agency contract on the line.
+Thom: Honestly, I don’t like the old school pitch process, but I understand it’s something required when there is a hugely budgeted agency contract on the line.

 I think from my perspective, a lot of it can be done in more of an exploratory, conversational way as opposed to a formalised pitch process.